Diamondback Atroz 1 Review

-It’s got a single pivot, machine-formed top tube which means this bike has been optimized for stability & life on the back trails.
+It’s got a single pivot, a machine-formed top tube which means this bike has been optimized for stability & life on the back trails.

 The drivetrain on this bike is pretty decent and reliable!
 The crankset comes with 42T, 32T, and 22T chainrings.
 This tends to be a wider range compared to most other bicycles at this price point and adds immensely to the value you get for the money.
 The Shimano HG-31 cassette has 8 speeds, ranging from 11T to 32T which means you’re getting a full range of 24 gears.

 Shimano Acera groupset is known for its reliability when regularly serviced.
 While they aren’t the company’s best offering in 2019, plenty of other bike models come stock with much cheaper derailleurs than what the Atroz 1 offers.
 Again, with these shifters, regular maintenance is key.